tsender/AutomaticSceneGeneration/README.md

 Moving forward, we will often refer to the UE plugin by the abbreviated name "AutoSceneGen".
 This plugin currently only supports UE4.

 ### A Note from the Author
-My name is Ted Sender, I am a PhD candidate at the University of Michigan, and I am developing this platform as part of my PhD research project.
-This platform is still in its infancy and will be under active development as I continue my research.

-I am aware that some features you may wish to have (e.g. a larger sensor suite, a weather system, controlling the 3D terrain elevation, etc.) have not yet been added to this platform.
-Some improvements are a work in progress and/or will be added in the near future as I continue my research, some might get added in my free time, and others may just be a stretch goal.
-My goal is that together, we can improve the capabilities of this platform and the state-of-the-art in testing off-road AVs.
+My name is Ted Sender and I developed this platform as part of my PhD research project at the University of Michigan.
+I am aware that some features you may wish to have (e.g., a larger sensor suite, a weather system, controlling the 3D terrain elevation, etc.) have not yet been added to this platform.
+As I have graduated, I do not anticipate being able to make these changes myself to the code.
+However, you are welcome to reach out if you have any questions about how to go about this endeavor.
+My goal is that, together, we can improve the capabilities of this platform and the state-of-the-art in testing off-road AVs.

 ### Citation